Keighley & Worth Valley Railway (9 miles)

 Middleton Railway (14 miles)

-The oldest working railway in the world.
-A working Accredited Museum of standard gauge industrial steam and diesel locomotives.
+The oldest working railway in the world!
 In the modern Engine House learn how Leeds made more locomotives than any other city or town in England.
-Complete your visit with a ride on the train to where the Middleton Coal Mines once were.
+Complete your visit with a ride on the train, tickets normally valid all day.

 Embsay and Bolton Abbey Steam Railway (18 miles)